-My children wanted a puppy for Christmas, but I think I went one better and got them a baby elephant instead.
-I visited the Sheldrick Trust Elephant Orphanage in Nairobi recently and adopted a little chap called Barsilinga.
+My children wanted a puppy last Christmas, but I went one better and got them a baby elephant instead.
+I visited the Sheldrick Trust Elephant Orphanage in Nairobi and adopted a little chap called Barsilinga.
 His mother had been shot by poachers and injured to the extent that he could no longer feed.
 Baby elephants rely exclusively on their mothers' milk for the first two years of their lives.
 If they lose their mothers for whatever reason it usually means the end for them as well.
 Barsilinga was just two weeks old when his mother was taken out of her misery and put to rest.
 He was then bundled into a truck, and later put on a plane and flown to the Sheldrick Trust Orphanage in Nairobi.

 Image of Barsilinga -- © Anouk Zijlma